-Reach Physio is another company to capitalise on Copenhagen’s lucrative network and business infrastructure.
+Another company to capitalise on Copenhagen’s lucrative network and business infrastructure is Reach Physio.
 The physiotherapy app is attracting more than 6,000 users a month, less than two years after its inception.
-The startup’s CEO and co-founder, James Read, is actually from the UK but has attributed Copenhagen’s “closeness” – compared with, say, London – as a positive differentiator.
+The startup’s CEO and co-founder, James Read, is from the UK, but has attributed Copenhagen’s “closeness” – compared with, say, London – as a positive differentiator.

 “It’s a very creative and young city, with a culture where people can express themselves and go after their dreams,” he said.
 “I think that makes for a lot of creative energy, collaboration and exploration, and so there is a higher proportion of people who are suited to early startup experiences.”

 Read identifies Copenhagen’s investment in education and knowledge, its “creative energy” and its drive for consistently high standards as three important characteristics of the city.
 Then there are its notions of entrepreneurship, government backing, and openness to diversity and inclusion.

 “Essentially, Copenhagen simplifies a lot of the typical challenges that a startup might face,” said Patrick Borre, CEO of Billetto, an event ticketing service that already handles five currencies, 11 languages and more than 7.8 million site visitors.

 “In 2019, our traffic is expected to generate one million transactions, and this quick rise would not have been possible if it wasn’t as easy as it is to start out and register as a business here in Copenhagen.
 It’s easy to find and recruit highly educated employees and it’s easy to appeal to international investors who are keen to finance Copenhagen startups.”